 While many new vehicles include backup cameras, these handy safety devices aren't yet standard equipment on all models.
 According to the National Highway Traffic Safety Administration (NHTSA), the addition of a backup camera can improve your visibility behind your car by as much as 90%.
 In fact, these cameras are so important for automotive safety that the NHTSA will be requiring them as standard equipment on new cars starting in 2018.
-If your car is one of the many that doesn't have a factory-installed backup camera, there are many great aftermarket options out there.
+If your car is one of the many that doesn't have a factory-installed backup camera, there are a few great aftermarket options out there.

-Five Recommended Backup Cameras
+Three Recommended Backup Cameras

 There are some fantastic cameras on the market, ranging from budget-friendly options to those that integrate with your GPS unit or car information display screen.